cinnamon-bun/thumble/README.md

 ## Case

-I used a laser cutter to cut the enclosure.
-I cut it from 3mm plywood (1/8 inch), but you could also use acrylic if you added more screw holes.
-See the SVG files in the `case` folder.
+The case is laser cut from 7 layers of 1/8 inch material (3mm).
+I used plywood and glued the layers, or you could use acrylic and figure out some screw holes.
+The SVG files are in the `case` folder.

-The case is made of several layers stacked up.
-With wood you can glue them; with acrylic you'll have to figure out screws or something.

 ## Soldering